- Share this article on Facebook

 4. What Women Want: $374.1 million

 Like Nora Ephron and Penny Marshall, director Nancy Meyers has cracked the studio system, primarily with romantic comedies.
-Anne Fletcher another to watch, with The Proposal earning $443.1 million.
+Anne Fletcher is another to watch, with The Proposal earning $443.1 million.